wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 I thought I'd jump on board, too.

 This will be a living document, and something for myself to return to regularly.
 Would be cool when I get older to see how my younger self was thinking about the world, and how my thoughts and beliefs change throughout a lifetime.
 I also thought I'd get started and write bit by bit instead of sitting on my buns worrying about perfectionism.
-Now is not the time to be a weenie!!
+Now is not the time to be a weenie.

 ## Where am I in life as I write this?

 I am 22.
 It's now June 2017.
 I turn 23 in November 2017.
 It's been a year since I've graduated from college, and three months since I've left the bird's nest at the university design lab.
 I've jumped into another bird's nest -- my hometown of San Jose -- after years of living in San Diego for school.
 While I wouldn't say this was exactly as I had planned (my wish would be to say that I have a swanky new job and/or a gradudate school offer), I think it would be good to take this as an opportunity to reflect and grow.
 Creating this Codex Vitae is one way I hope to accomplish that.

-## Table of Contents
+## Table of Contents (Perhaps I should worry about this later, afte I finish the other parts?)

 #### What matters?
 Priorities in life (as of now).